postgresml/postgresml/pgml-cms/docs/open-source/korvus/api/pipelines.md

 `Pipeline`s define the schema for the transformation of documents.
 Different `Pipeline`s can be used for different tasks.

+See our [guide to Constructing Piplines](../guides/constructing-pipelines) for more information on how to create `Pipelines`.

 ## Defining Schema

 New `Pipeline`s require schema.
 Here are a few examples of variations of schema along with common use cases.